 First honorable mention on the Chios Spirits Guide: Chios Beer

 Chios has very own craft mircobrewery – Chios Beer.
 Chios Beer produces around 10 types of signature beers, including the house Blonde Ale and the much acclaimed Smoked Robust Porter.

 It started the commercial production and bottling of the Fresh Chios Beer in 2012.
-The beers are bottled unfiltered and unpasteurised to retain all the flavour and character of the beer.
+Moreover, in order to to retain all the flavour and character of the beer, the producers are bottling the beers unfiltered and unpasteurised .
 The microbrewery occupies a space of about 100 square meters.

 You can visit the Chios Beer brewery as part of our Kampos Food Tour.

-Wine has been made on Chios since at least the 5th Century BC, as evidenced by the discovery of Chian amphorae in ancient sites in the Greek capital, Athens.
+Chiotes have been making wine since at least the 5th Century BC, as evidenced by the discovery of Chian amphorae in ancient sites in the Greek capital, Athens.
 Chios wine was renowned all over ancient Greece and beyond.
 The Chian ships transported it throughout the Mediterranean.